-Best answer: Hulu with Live TV and AT&T TV Now are the only live tv streaming services that have access to Fox Regional Sports Networks and the YES Network.
+Best answer: AT&T TV Now is the only live tv streaming services that has access to Fox Regional Sports Networks and the YES Network.

 There's nothing worse than being held hostage by someone you're paying for the privilege.
 That's maybe not exactly fair, but that's very much the feeling folks are getting yet again with this week's news that YouTube TV would be dropping the Fox Regional Sports Networks and YES amid a contract dispute with Sinclair Broadcast Group.

 Who's to blame?
 I've argued before that both sides deserve some grief.
 But this is a little different than the former DirecTV Now being at odds with CBS, because you had more options.
 When it comes to the Fox RSNs, things are tougher to come by.

 Here's what you need to know about the live TV streaming services and Fox Regional Sports Networks:

 Sinclair, which owns the YES Network and the Fox Sports RSNs, wanted more money.
 YouTube TV didn't want to pay the extra cash.
 And so on Oct.
 1, 2020, after months of negotiations and reprieves, YouTube TV lost access.

 Hulu + Live TV: Gone

 The emails came out of nowhere on Oct.
 22, 2020, saying that Hulu would lose access to the Fox Sports RSNs and YES Network a day later.